Vedanta Ltd: Should you buy the stock for a good dividend

 Conclusion

-Vedanta’s prospects are good and it can be a good addition to the investor’s watchlist but buying the stock solely for dividend is not advised.
-If anyone is buying it then a strict stop-loss should be followed (refer to technical analysis above).
-Vedanta is paying a consistent dividend and its dividend yield could sustain at 5-6% for the next 3 years.
-Investors should keep a close look at the below points to take cues on Vedanta share price movement-
+Vedanta’s prospects are good, and it can be a good addition to the investor’s watchlist, but buying the stock solely for the dividend is not advised.
+When buying, a strict stop-loss should be followed (refer to technical analysis above).

 • Deleveraging at parent level, Vedanta is expected to reduce debt by $3-3.5bn in next three years.